Are you getting bored of studying Spanish?

 ¡Dígame!
 Spanish Learning Card Game is appropriate for beginning through intermediate Spanish students.
 It helps players memorize basic words and phrases and see their meanings in context.

-Basic Spanish: BINGO Board Game offers Spanish learning fun for groups of 3 to 36 beginning-level Spanish students for about $10.
+Basic Spanish: BINGO Board Game offers Spanish learning fun for groups of 3 to 36 beginning-level Spanish students.

 The game works a lot like regular bingo.
 A caller draws a card and calls out the word on the card.
 Then, players look to see if that word (accompanied by an associated image) appears on their cards.
 If so, they mark it with a chip.
 Once a player has a line of chips, they win.
 This is an easy way to learn basic vocabulary through repeated exposure.

-This Spanish version of the popular game Spot It! has been discontinued, but it’s still available for about $15.
+This Spanish version of the popular game Spot It! has been discontinued, but you can still check Amazon for availability.

 Spot It!
 Basic Spanish is comprised of a set of playing cards with several words and images on each card.
 Every player is dealt a hand.
 Then, each player takes his/her turn putting down a card.
 Each subsequent player must play a card that has some “match” with the card before it—this can be matching a word to an associated image, matching images or matching words.

 Spot It!
 Basic Spanish is good for beginning Spanish students and will help players learn basic Spanish words and connect them to their actual meaning rather than their English translations, which is important for increased fluency.

 Lotería Mexicana (Mexican Lottery) Set of 20 Boards and Cards can accommodate up to 20 players at once.